 In June 2015, the first HomeKit-compliant products have become available on the market.
 Most of them are based on WiFi.
 Products based on Bluetooth Smart (aka Bluetooth Low Energy or BLE) have been slower in arriving.
 The reason is that BLE hardware is often lower cost and consumes less power compared to WiFi, but also provides less memory and slower processing.
 The exceedingly strong security required by Apple makes it tough to support HomeKit for WiFi hardware, but even more so for typical BLE hardware – which is the key for the mass-market adoption of HomeKit.

 In early 2016, a second wave of HomeKit products have arrived, among them a HomeKit-capable bridge by Philips for their popular Hue lighting system.
-In late 2016, iOS 10 will arrive with a Home app bundled.
-This can be regarded as the actual end-user launch of HomeKit.
+In late 2016, iOS 10 has arrived with the new Home app bundled.
+This could be regarded as the actual end-user launch of HomeKit.

 Market forecasts are like reading tea leaves: nevertheless, here the first forecast for HomeKit accessories that I have seen.

 Our company Oberon microsystems got into HomeKit through serendipity.
 We have been doing industrial Internet of Things projects for longer than the term exists.
 Over time, we’ve seen security becoming an increasingly important concern for the acceptance of IoT projects.
 Thus, security for resource-constrained embedded systems has become one of our key interests, and we’ve been monitoring what was going on in the crypto community for quite a while.
 Years ago, we became particularly interested in a high-quality library for elliptic curve cryptography called NaCl (pronounced “salt”), developed by Dan Bernstein, Tanja Lange and Peter Schwabe.
 It has excellent cryptographic properties and seemed promising for microcontrollers, even though originally designed for much faster microprocessors.